 The Engineers in Business competition was created to increase the level of participation in business courses and business competitions by engineering undergraduates and graduates, giving them the opportunity gain more commercial education.

-The Engineers in Business competition focuses on business innovation and works with universities that have existing competitions or elective modules for engineering students.
+The Engineers in Business competition focuses on business innovation and works with universities and FE institutions that have existing competitions or elective modules for engineering students.

-The competition offers each university that runs the competition the following:
+The competition offers each HEI/FEI that runs the competition the following:

 - £3,000 Prize Fund: Typically this is awarded as £1,500, £1,000 and £500 prizes for the top three individual engineers, teams made up of engineers, or teams comprising students from different disciplines including engineers.
 A mixed team must include at least one engineer to qualify for a prize.

 - Promotional Support: Engineering graduates and undergraduates are of special value, to be celebrated and supported, especially when it comes to being made aware of the opportunities that business skills offer and the way that employers view these skill sets.
-EIBF will, therefore, work with the HEI partner/department to help promote awareness of their Engineers in Business competition.
+EIBF will, therefore, work with the HEI/FEI partner/department to help promote awareness of their Engineers in Business competition.

 Benefits for Universities and FEIs

 Universities compete on an increasingly global stage for their engineering students.
 The more effective departments and faculties are those that can demonstrate why their offering is different and superior to competitors.
 Students now look for vocational features, proof of employment market performance, and linkages to accelerator/incubator innovation hubs and other strong employer links.

 Benefits for Students

 Undergraduate and graduate engineers who have participated in the Engineers in Business competition have reported a positive and useful experience, for example: